temporalio/sdk-python/README.md

 * This workflow continually updates the queryable current greeting when signalled and can complete with the greeting on a different signal
 * Workflows are always classes and must have a single `@workflow.run` which is an `async def` function
 * Workflow code must be deterministic.
-This means no threading, no randomness, no external calls to processes, no network IO, and no global state mutation.
+This means no `set` iteration, threading, no randomness, no external calls to processes, no network IO, and no global state mutation.
 All code must run in the implicit `asyncio` event loop and be deterministic.
+Also see the [Asyncio and Determinism](#asyncio-and-determinism) section later.
 * `@activity.defn` is explained in a later section.
 For normal simple string concatenation, this would just be done in the workflow.
 The activity is for demonstration purposes only.
 * `workflow.execute_activity(create_greeting_activity, ...` is actually a typed signature, and MyPy will fail if the